udityalaad/VeriCross/README.md

 <!-- Sample Runs -->
 ## Sample Runs
   * We tried VeriCross on some interesting programs.
-And it was able to successfully verify all the them.
+And it was able to successfully verify all of them.
-  * All the tries test cases and programs can be found in:
+  * All the tried test cases and programs can be found in:
     1. 'wlang/q4b.prg'
     2. 'wlang/q4d.prg'
     3. 'wlang/test_sym.py'